Gene Amdahl: Childhood and education

 Amdahl was born to immigrant parents of Norwegian and Swedish descent in Flandreau, South Dakota.
 After serving in the Navy during World War II he completed a degree in engineering physics at South Dakota State University in 1948.

 He went on to study theoretical physics at the University of Wisconsin–Madison under Robert G. Sachs.
-However, in 1950, Amdahl and Charles H. "Charlie" Davidson, a fellow PhD student in the Department of Physics, approached Harold A. Peterson with the idea of a digital computer.
+However, in 1950, Amdahl and Charles H. "Charlie" Davidson, a fellow PhD student in the Department of Physics, approached Prof. Harold A. Peterson with the idea of a digital computer.
 Amdahl and Davidson gained the support of Peterson and fellow electrical engineering professor Vincent C. Rideout, who encouraged them to build a computer of their unique design.
 Amdahl completed his doctorate at UW–Madison in 1952 with a thesis titled A Logical Design of an Intermediate Speed Digital Computer and created his first computer, the Wisconsin Integrally Synchronized Computer (WISC).
 He then went straight from Wisconsin to a position at IBM in June 1952.

 IBM

 At IBM, Amdahl worked on the IBM 704, the IBM 709, and then the Stretch project, the basis for the IBM 7030.
 He left IBM in December 1955, but returned in September 1960 (after working at Ramo-Wooldridge and at Aeronutronic).
 He quit out of frustration with the bureaucratic structure of the organization.
 In an interview conducted in 1989 for the Charles Babbage Institute, he addressed this:

-On his return, he became chief architect of IBM System/360 and was named an IBM Fellow in 1965, and head of the ACS Laboratory in Menlo Park, California.
+On his return, he became the chief architect of IBM System/360 and was named an IBM Fellow in 1965, and head of the Advanced Computing Systems Laboratory (ACS) in Menlo Park, California.